Central Arkansas Bears football

 The Central Arkansas Bears football program is the intercollegiate American football team for University of Central Arkansas (UCA) located in the U.S. state of Arkansas.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) as a member of the ASUN Conference, which will play its first football season in 2022.
-For the 2021 season, UCA was a de facto associate member of the Western Athletic Conference (WAC).
+The team competes in the NCAA Division I Football Championship Subdivision (FCS) as a member of the United Athletic Conference (UAC), which started play in 2023.
+For the 2021 season, UCA was a de facto associate member of the Western Athletic Conference (WAC), and in 2022 it played in its full-time home of the ASUN Conference.
 Central Arkansas's first football team was fielded in 1908.
 The team plays its home games at the 12,000-seat Estes Stadium in Conway, Arkansas.
-The Bears are coached by Nathan Brown, in his fifth year.
+The Bears are coached by Nathan Brown, in his seventh year.

 UCA left the Southland Conference, which had been its all-sports home since 2006 and its football home since 2007, for the ASUN Conference in July 2021.
 At the time, the ASUN did not sponsor football, but committed to launching an FCS football league in the near future.
-Before the 2022 establishment of the ASUN football league, UCA competed in a football partnership between the ASUN and WAC officially branded as the "ASUN–WAC Challenge".
+In the 2021 season, UCA competed in a football partnership between the ASUN and WAC officially branded as the "ASUN–WAC Challenge".
+The ASUN launched its own football league in 2022, but the ASUN and WAC renewed their football partnership for that season; the two leagues shared a single automatic berth in the FCS playoffs in both seasons.
+After the 2022 season, the ASUN and WAC jointly announced their football-only merger, which was officially rebranded as the United Athletic Conference in April 2023.